Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

-Condensed interim financial statements For the six months ended 30 September 2021
+Condensed interim financial statements For the second half year and full year ended 31 March 2025

 Revenue